smartcontractkit/smart-contract-examples/ccip/estimate-gas/offchain/README.md

 > ts-node src/estimateGasProvider.ts

 Final Gas Usage Report:
-Number of iterations 0 - Gas used: 5377
+Number of iterations: 0 - Gas used: 5363
-Number of iterations 50 - Gas used: 14946
+Number of iterations: 50 - Gas used: 11525
-Number of iterations 99 - Gas used: 24324
+Number of iterations: 99 - Gas used: 17564
 ```

 As you can notice from the output, the gas usage increases with the number of iterations.
 This is a crucial insight for setting the gasLimit when sending a CCIP message from the Sender contract.
-The maximum gas usage is observed when the number of iterations is set to `99` (gas: `24324`).
+The maximum gas usage is observed when the number of iterations is set to `99` (gas: `17564`).

 ## Estimate gas using tenderly API